arafatm/Notes/lifehack/easyway_to_stop_smoking.md

 ## CHAPTER 41 A FINAL WARNING

-be warned: smokers who find it easy to stop can sometimes be prone to relapse, because they think it will be easy to quit again.
-DO NOT FALL INTO THIS TRAP?
+Be warned: smokers who find it easy to stop can sometimes be **prone to relapse**, because they think it will be easy to quit again.

+DO NOT FALL INTO THIS TRAP!!!

 No matter how long you have been a non-smoker or how confident you are that you could never get hooked; if you smoke again you will instantly become re-addicted.